-ement of the specific facts on which the ased.
-Include what happened, when and would help an investigator check the facts.
-If nelude any additional facts that form the ements made in this complaint are true and
+4. Brief Statement of Facts.
+Attach a brief statement of the specific facts on which the claim of misconduct or disability is based.
+Include what happened, when and where it happened, and a information that would help an investigator check the facts.
+If the complaint alleges judicial dalso include any additional facts that form the basis of that allegation.
+5. Declaration and signature: I declare under penalty of perjury that the statements made in this complaint are true and correct to the best of my knowledge.
+Signa ture: Date: